h12w/gspec/DESIGN.md

 * In default mode, it should display nothing but the failure information.
 * In verbose mode, it should display an additional progress line (.F*).

-A reporter does not need locking, which should already been done by listener.
+If a reporter instance needs to serve multiple "go test" test functions, it must be locked when called (?).

 ###Failure
-When test code panics, "go test" just logs the error and terminates immediately.
+When test code panicks, "go test" prints the error and terminates immediately.
 GSpec should respect this design.

 When an expectation (assertion) fails, GSpec should record the error and continue running other test cases. t.Fail should be called to notify "go test" there are failures.

-GSpec itself could also have bugs and fail, when it happens, GSpec should panic immediately. (fail fast)
+GSpec itself could have internal bugs and fail, when it happens, GSpec should print the error message and terminate immediately. (fail fast)

 ###Timeout